Sąjūdis: After independence

 Today, Sąjūdis is still active in Lithuania, but it has lost almost all its influence.

 With independence gained, reform communists and Vilnius liberal intellectuals left Sąjūdis about a month later.
-One of the reasons of this event was a growing nationalist rhetoric.
+One of the reasons for this event was a growing nationalist rhetoric.
 Some members formed the new Independence Party, while liberal-leaning members helped to found the Liberal Union of Lithuania.
 As a result, the movement, still led by its founder V. Landsbergis, mostly included members from the Kaunas faction, who were inclined to "differentiate the local population into two clear groups, 'patriots' and 'communists'".
 The popularity of Sąjūdis waned as it failed to maintain unity among people with different political beliefs and was ineffective in handling the economic crisis.

 Moreover, Sąjūdis lost major support from the rural regions of Lithuania, as they proposed agricultural and land reforms without the input and against the interests of most kolkhoz employees and workers.
 Sąjūdis retained support in Kaunas and Panevėžys.

 In the late summer of 1992, Sąjūdis and several minor parties and movements formed an electoral coalition, "For democratic Lithuania".
 However, the Democratic Labour Party (DLP; the former Communist Party of Lithuania) was victorious in the Seimas elections of that year.

 Many of the group, including Landsbergis, formed the core of the Homeland Union, now the largest centre-right party in Lithuania.